cspjst/DOPE/README.md

 Recreating DOPE, even in a simplified form, isn't about nostalgia.
 It's about understanding the foundational ideas of making computing accessible and the constraints under which early pioneers worked.
 It forces a confrontation with the simplicity that was possible when the goal was clarity over capability.

-Why implement a language that was deemed "too primitive to be useful" by its own creator, surviving only a single semester?

 The motivation is not utility in the modern sense, but understanding.
 DOPE represents a pure distillation of Kemeny's goal: to make programming learnable in a few hours by non-specialists.
 Its constraints – the LGP-30's limited memory, the lack of advanced features, the single-character commands – shaped its design in a way that I found fascinating to dissect.

-Implementing DOPE in C99 was an exercise in minimalism.
-Could I simulate the unique experience of programming on an LGP-30 with its drum memory and lack of hardware floating-point support?

-The answer, embodied in the code in this repository, was a surprisingly functional, if extremely quirky, re-creation.
-It is not a practical tool, but it's a tangible way to engage with a pivotal moment in programming history.
+## Digital Arechology

+Digital archaeology — not just reconstructing a language, but recovering intent, context, and pedagogical spirit from fragile, fragmented sources.
+Reading through the copies of the original teaching notes for this long forgotten but seminal precursor to BASIC I had to imagine how Professor Kemeny taught those freshmen for that single semester in 1962.

+We seldom use flowcharts these days, and even less often to painstakingly construct an algorithm before converting each step to code and then running it.
+Our experience is more free-form, interacting in real time with our development environments.
+With Large Language Model(LLM) assistants baked into our editors, code completion debuggers and immediate compile and trial using Test Driven Development(TDD), our pace and producitivity are a world away from John Kemeny, Sydney Marshall and their freshman class of '62.

 ## DOPE Instructions